awsdocs/aws-iot-docs/iotfleethubguide/aws-iot-monitor-admin-work-with-apps-create.md

 1. On the **Index AWS IoT data** page, review the information in the **How the data flow works from AWS IoT to Fleet Hub** section\.
 This page links you to the pages in the AWS IoT Core console where you can activate and manage the AWS IoT Core fleet indexing service\.
 You can use this service to index, search, and aggregate your registry data, shadow data, and device connectivity data \(device lifecycle events\)\.
 You can also create custom fields in addition to the managed fields that AWS IoT Core fleet indexing indexes by default\.

    If you have already activated fleet indexing, this page displays your fleet indexing settings and any custom fields that you have created\.
-You must enable thing indexing and thing connectivity to use Fleet Hub for AWS IoT Device Management\.
+You must enable thing indexing and thing connectivity to use Fleet Hub\.

    In addition to activating fleet indexing, you also must activate thing connectivity and thing indexing to work with Fleet Hub\.